 - Lead the abuser's arrest if he or she breaks the order.

-If you would like to obtain a Protective Order contact the Crisis Line at 478-745-9292 or the Salvation Army Safe House at 478-738-9800 and they will supply you with the proper forms.
+If you would like to obtain a Protective Order contact the Macon Crisis Line and Safe House at 478-745-9292.